BACK ALLEY JAZZ

 July 14, 2018, 2-8pm

-Conceived as a one-day event in 2018, the project presents musicians, artists, and designers in garages and alleys in the South Shore neighborhood, creating a contemporary neighborhood happening that builds on and celebrates Chicago’s history of the neighborhood jam, as inspired by the original Jazz in the Alley events.
+Conceived as a one-day event in 2018, the project presents musicians, artists, and designers in backyards in Chicago's South Shore neighborhood, creating a contemporary neighborhood happening that builds on and celebrates Chicago’s history of the neighborhood jam, as inspired by the original Jazz in the Alley events.

 SCHEDULE & ARTISTS